Royce da 5'9": 2014–2016: PRhyme and Layers

-In May 2017, Royce confirmed on his Instagram account that he and DJ Premier are working on the sequel to their debut album, PRhyme 2.
+In May 2017, Royce confirmed on his Instagram account that he and DJ Premier are working on the sequel to their debut album, titled PRhyme 2.
 He released a set of videos with one in particular featuring DJ Premier scratching on the turntables and making an instrumental.
 PRhyme 2 was released on March 16, 2018.

 Months after the release of the deluxe version of PRhyme, Royce announced his sixth studio album Layers, which was released on April 15, 2016.
 He released the single "Tabernacle" to positive reception from fans and critics, and then released "Dead President Heads".
-On March 29, the free pre-album Trust the Shooter EP on the mixtape website Datpiff was released.
+On March 29, the free pre-album Trust the Shooter EP was released on the mixtape website DatPiff.

-In July 2015, Royce collaborated with Lazarus and was featured on the single Underdog which was released under Russell Simmons' All Def Digital channel.
+In July 2015, Royce collaborated with American rapper Lazarus and was featured on the single Underdog which was released under Russell Simmons' All Def Digital channel.
 The music video of the single was released in February 2016.

 2016–2018: Book of Ryan

 On March 31, 2016, Royce announced that a new album titled Book of Ryan was near completion.
 The album was originally planned to be his second album of 2016, but after multiple delays, the album was officially released on May 4, 2018.
+The album, featuring guest appearances from Eminem, J. Cole, Pusha T, Jadakiss, Fabolous, T-Pain, Logic, was met with widespread acclaim from music critics.
 That same year, Royce confirmed via social media that his supergroup, Slaughterhouse, had disbanded following the departure of Joe Budden.
-Later that year, he was featured on the Eminem single "Not Alike" from his 2018 album Kamikaze.
+Later that year, he was also featured on the Eminem single "Not Alike", which was later included in his 2018 album Kamikaze.

 2020–2021: The Allegory

 On February 21, 2020, Royce da 5'9" released his eighth studio album, The Allegory, which included features from T.I, Westside Gunn, Conway the Machine, Ashley Sorrell, and KXNG Crooked (formerly Crooked I).
 This album contained four singles; the first, "Black Savage", was released on November 15, 2019.
 This generated a buzz around Royce's production and was featured on Jay-Z's "Inspire Change" campaign.
-Later, on January 17, 2020, Royce released the second single from the album "Overcomer" featuring Westside Gunn.
+Later, on January 17, 2020, Royce released the second single from the album, "Overcomer" featuring Westside Gunn.
 On 31 January 2020, Royce released the third single "I Don't Age", which he said was "the first song he made using a self-produced beat".
 The album peaked at No. 58 on the Billboard 200.

 In February 2021, the album was nominated for a Grammy Award for Best Rap Album, losing to Nas' King's Disease.